 Admissions approval requires both clinical and financial clearance.
 Inner Harbour accepts Private Pay and Insurance.
 Clinical approval requires one or more of the following conditions:

-- Evidence of a DSM-IV-R diagnosable mental disorder.
+- Evidence of a DSM-V diagnosable mental disorder.

 - Child or adolescent exhibits behaviors that are dangerous to self or others.

 - There is a history of failed or insufficient inpatient or outpatient treatment efforts or inaccessibility of outpatient treatment.